PaulSonOfLars/tgbot/README.md

 # tgbot
-python bot with an sqlalchemy database
+python bot with an sqlalchemy database.

+Add module import orders in modules/loadorder.txt if desired.